ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/installation/setup-examples/Kubernetes/google-gke.markdown

-# Installation: Kubernetes : Google GKE
+# Installation: Kubernetes: Google GKE

 In this walkthrough, we will set up a Kubernetes RavenDB cluster in GKE.
 The guide assumes prior knowledge of basic Kubernetes concepts.
 For more information please refer to the Kubernetes [official documentation](https://kubernetes.io/docs/home/).